 This chapter sets out the general rules and guidelines for dealing with matters of privilege and contempt.

-Privilege (previously standing order 71)
+Privilege and contempt

-276. Upon a matter of privilege arising:
+276. Upon a matter of privilege or contempt arising:

 (a) a Member shall give written notice of the alleged breach to the Speaker as soon as reasonably practicable after the matter has come to that Member’s attention;

 (b) if the matter arises from a statement published in a newspaper, book or other publication, the Member shall provide the Speaker with a copy of the newspaper, book or publication;